microsoft/semantic-kernel/docs/decisions/0047-azure-open-ai-connectors.md

 Cons:

-- Since `SemanticKernel.Connectors.AzureOpenAI` and `SemanticKernel.Connectors.OpenAI` share a same dependency of different versions, both packages cannot be used in the same project and a strategy will be needed when deploying both connectors:
+- Since `SemanticKernel.Connectors.AzureOpenAI` and `SemanticKernel.Connectors.OpenAI` share a same dependency of different versions, both packages cannot be used in the same project and a strategy will be needed when deploying both connectors.
 - Added dependency for both `Azure OpenAI 1.0-beta17` and `OpenAI 2.0-beta1`.

 ### Dependency Management Strategies